Witiko/doctoral-thesis/main.md

 In 2018, @mikolov2018advances developed the fastText positional language model and showed that it was more accurate than the fastText subword language model on the English word analogy task.
-However, the positional model has only been evaluated on the intrinsic word analogy task and not on extrinsic tasks.
+However, they only evaluated the positional model on the intrinsic word analogy task and not on extrinsic tasks.

 In the subword model, tokens are represented by the parts of their meaning that are *fixed* or dependent on the *broader context* that includes the